pulibrary/rails-template-builder/README.md

 ## Current status

-**This is a proof-of-concept**, so instead of diffing against a `rails-template` submodule, we diff against a subdirectory.
+**This is a proof-of-concept:**
+- Instead of diffing against a `rails-template` submodule, we diff against a subdirectory.
+- Right now, it doesn't do much besides init rails and then use rubocop to auto-correct.